Generic name: erlotinib [ er-LOE-ti-nib ]

 lung or breathing problems (other than lung cancer);

-FDA pregnancy category D. Do not take Tarceva if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control while you are taking Tarceva and for at least 2 weeks after your treatment ends.
-It is not known whether erlotinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while taking Tarceva.
+Do not take Tarceva if you are pregnant.
+Erlotinib could harm the unborn baby.
+Use effective birth control while you are taking this medication and for at least 1 month after your last dose.

 How should I take Tarceva?